Skip to main content

 How to choose cell phones for seniors

-In 2017, the United States Centers for Disease Control revealed Americans have passed a tipping point.
+In 2017, the United States Centers for Disease Control revealed Americans had finally passed a tipping point.
 By May of that year, more households (50%+) had abandoned landlines in favor of cell phones.
 As with most trends, AARP notes that older Americans have been slower to cut the cord, but the children of the 1950s and ‘60s are hopping on the no-landline train, trailing the general population by just a few percentage points (47% of those age 45 to 64 are already landline-free).

 ...more households (50%+) had abandoned landlines in favor of cell phones.